 TomatoesA 2008 study found that tomatoes have the remarkable ability to help the skin protect itself against ultraviolet (UV) induced damage.
 This study asked one-half of participants to consume five tablespoons of standard tomato paste in two tablespoons of olive oil per day, while the control group of participants consumed just the olive oil.
 The skin of participants in both groups was exposed to UV light before the study began and again after 12 weeks.
 The skin of participants who had consumed the tomato paste was significantly more able to protect itself against the UV exposure than those who consumed only olive oil.5 The hero in this study is lycopene, a phytochemical found in tomatoes.
 This super nutrient is found in many red colored foods, but is at its highest concentration in cooked tomatoes.
 The best part about this study is that the amount of tomato paste consumed is not excessive; it is approximately equivalent to one serving.
 While study participants did consume this amount each day, this was for only 12 weeks.
 It is reasonable to imagine that a longer period of slightly less frequent consumption might yield results as well.
 Suggest that your clients take advantage of this natural protection by indulging several times a week in a homemade tomato sauce, perhaps over spaghetti squash with a green vegetable on the side.5

 Vitamins E and CSince humans cannot synthesize vitamin C naturally, it is important to ensure that we are consuming enough through the foods we eat.
 While the days of scurvy are long gone, many people suffer from low levels of chronic vitamin deficiency.
 One small study indicates there may be UV protecting benefits hidden in combining vitamin E and vitamin C. In this study, participants were asked to begin consuming two grams of vitamin C and 1,000 IU of vitamin E per day.
 After just eight days, their skin was exposed to UV light and showed a modest decrease in sunburn.
 Additionally, a study of 40 participants over 50 days showed that consumption of higher doses of these vitamins together can, in some cases, provide a sun protection factor of 2.
 When comparing this information to an average sunscreen with a sun protection factor anywhere between 15 and 50, this may not seem like much; however, when we remember this is a natural increase based solely on consuming vitamins to nourish our body, the results really are remarkable.6 According to these studies, the two vitamins must be taken together in order to see the sun protection benefit.
 When taken separately, the results were not as promising.
 Share these findings with your client and if they are interested in adding this boost to their routine, instruct them to speak with their doctor to determine the safest dose for their unique physiology.1

 Shrimp and SalmonWe have all heard that Flamingos are pink because they eat shrimp, but why are shrimp pink?
 Both shrimp and salmon have a pink hue because they eat an algae species called Haematococcus pluvialis, which are rich in a nutrient called astaxanthin.2 This powerful carotenoid has been shown to be effective in reducing UV damage incurred by hairless lab mice.
-The study, performed in France, states that, “…The oxo-carotenoid astaxanthin has a superior preventive effect towards photo-oxidative changes in cellculture.”
+The study, performed in France, states that, “…The oxo-carotenoid astaxanthin has a superior preventive effect towards photo-oxidative changes in cell culture.”
 The nutrient protects skin cells from harmful changes caused by sun exposure.1Instruct your client to take advantage of this nutrient by occasionally incorporating shrimp or salmon into their diet.
 Because seafood and shellfish can be sources of mercury, the EPA recommends different frequencies of consumption for different groups of people (pregnant or nursing women, young children), so be sure your clients research which levels are right for them before increasing consumption.3 An alternative to consuming seafood is to take astaxanthin internally in the form of an oral tablet, which is available at many health food stores.

 PomegranateRenowned since ancient times, the unique composition and vibrant color of the pomegranate practically scream superfood.
 One preliminary study claims that topical application of pomegranate extract can increase the effectiveness of topical sunscreens by up to 20 percent; when combined with consumption of pomegranate extract, the increase in effectiveness jumps to 25 percent.
 The study states that “Pomegranates contain an important polyphenol called ellagic acid, which is a powerful free radical scavenger.
-It is extremely effective in increasing the body’s own built-in antioxidantglutathione, which, in turn, helps protect the DNA in cells from free radical damage.
+It is extremely effective in increasing the body’s own built-in antioxidant glutathione, which, in turn, helps protect the DNA in cells from free radical damage.
 Glutathione is also essential in helping the body recycle hormones such as estrogen, which aids in protecting skin cells.”4 This complex fruit is in a league of its own with regard to mitigating the effects of the sun as it may do more than just protect skin from incurring damage.
 Studies show it possesses the potential to multi-task as a skin brightener, making it useful both pre- and post-sun.
 When applied topically to the backs of guinea pigs, a 90 percent concentration of ellagic acid harvested from the rind of the pomegranate yielded promising skin brightening results.
 Additionally, this ellagic acid concentration was shown to produce tyrosinase inhibiting effects in mushrooms in one in vitro experiment.8Help your client take advantage of the protective and reparative benefits of pomegranate by recommending that they incorporate several servings per week into their rotation of fruits.
 Many people are overwhelmed by the preparation of this perplexing fruit and so they avoid it, however, there are many different methods available and serving pomegranate can be very simple.

 While we are all aware of the more traditional sun sensitizing ingredients like retinols, there are less sinister seeming culprits that can cause damage under the radar.

-St. John’s wort is a supplement commonly recommended for helping to treat depression; however, this natural substance contains hypericin which has been shown to increase photosensitivity.
+St. John’s wortSt.
+John’s wort is a supplement commonly recommended for helping to treat depression; however, this natural substance contains hypericin which has been shown to increase photosensitivity.
 If your client is taking St. John’s wort, be sure to discuss this risk with them and instruct them on increased measures to protect their skin from the damaging rays of the sun.6

 Lime, Parsley, Carrots, Parsnip, Celery, Fig Leaves, Lemon, Mustard and ChrysanthemumsJust perform a simple Internet search for “lime juice and sun” and your screen will be inundated with reports of unsuspecting people who used lime juice to cook or make cocktails and then suffered symptoms ranging from discoloration to rashes to burns from the unlikely combination.
 The condition is called phytophotodermatitis and it can occur after exposure to several different common foods followed by sunlight.
 The reaction usually appears around 24 hours after exposure and can last for days to weeks.7Chances are high, especially in the summer months, that you could encounter a client with this difficult to identify condition.
 If you do, here is a course of treatment recommended by the University of Minnesota Medical Center: “On the first day, apply ice packs to relieve severe pain.
 Over-the-counter first-aid creams and sprays (Solarcaine, for example) contain an anesthetic which also relieves pain.
 If a dressing was applied, change it once a day.
 If the bandage sticks, soak it off in warm water.
 Wash the affected area daily with soap and water and pat it dry with a clean towel.
 Use hydrocortisone cream to reduce any inflammation.
 You may use acetaminophen (Tylenol) or ibuprofen (Motrin, Advil) to control pain, unless another medicine was prescribed.
 [NOTE: If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your doctor before using these medicines.]
 Do not use ibuprofen in children under six months of age.
 If you know what plant caused your reaction, avoid this plant in the future.”7It is important to remember that many foods and medications can cause photosensitivity and the occurrence can vary immensely from person to person.
 Consult a doctor if you feel the condition is outside of your scope of practice, particularly in the event of a serious burn.